 v=spf1 a mx include:SERVERNAME.smtp-spf.sureserver.com ~all

-If your account is on server299, the string should be "include:server299.smtp-spf.sureserver.com".
+If the full name is "server299.com", use server299, so the string would be "include:server299.smtp-spf.sureserver.com".

 The "include" mechanism in the SPF record will ensure that after any server IP changes, the SPF record will provide correct information about the servers allowed to send email for the particular domain.